Intervention (Solicitor firm closure)

 What you need to know

-In an intervention, the SRA closes down a solicitor's practice at once—to protect clients' interests.
-After a firm has been intervened into, it can no longer act for its clients.
+In an intervention, the Solicitors Regulation Authority (SRA) closes down a solicitor's practice at once—to protect clients' interests.
+After a firm has been closed down, it can no longer act for its clients.

 If your solicitor's firm has been closed down by the SRA and your business has not been completed, you can get more information on what to do here: What if my case is urgent?